Australian Brumby Challenge ©

 After their capture, the Brumbies are trucked out of the National Park to a nearby holding property, from which they are picked up by us.
 We are lucky enough to be able to take all the Bogong (Alpine National Park, Vic) Brumbies, but in the case of the Kosciuszko National Park, so many are caught that this would be impossible.
 We do however, whenever possible, take whole family or bachelor groups, rather than ‘cherry picking’ for assorted individuals or a certain colour or type.

-Part of our preparation for the Australian Brumby Challenge was teaching our Brumbies to move sensibly through our yard system, including the race.
-In addition to assisting with their fence training, this also allows us to undertake basic veterinary and health assessments and complete de lousing, de worming and gelding treatments.
+Part of our preparation for the McDowell's Australian Brumby Challenge was teaching our Brumbies to move sensibly through our yard system, including the race.
+In addition to assisting with their fence training, this also allows us to undertake basic veterinary and health assessments and complete de-lousing, de-worming and gelding treatments.
 The Brumbies were also taught to drink from artificial water sources (troughs etc) and acclimated to hay as well as being given free access to mineral licks.

-On the 19th of June 2016, the Australian Brumby Challenge Brumbies were picked up by our approved trainers to commence their 100 days of training.
+On the 23rd of June 2018, the McDowell's Australian Brumby Challenge Brumbies were picked up by our approved trainers to commence their 150 days of training.
 All the Brumbies were free loaded through a laneway onto safe transportation and travelled well to their temporary homes.

 Please take the time to look through our website (www.australianbrumbychallenge.com.au ).
 On the Trainers page, you can click on each different trainer, read their own personal biography and that of the Brumby they are training and then follow the journey that they have taken as the Brumby they are training goes from Wild to Wonderful!